 JSTOR have released a COVID-19 webpage at https://about.jstor.org/covid19/

 https://about.jstor.org/covid19/expanded-access-to-collections/- see the list of journals/databases giving access to the end of June 2021.

 Our existing and the COVID-19 additional free content is available on DiscoverEd.

 The Middle East Research and Information Project (MERIP) was established in 1971 to provide critical reporting and analysis about contemporary Middle East affairs.
 For almost 50 years, MERIP has been first and foremost a community of people who care deeply about the Middle East and the world.
 That is truer today than it has ever been.
 As every pocket of the globe and every member of our community face the challenges of COVID-19, we at MERIP want to let you know the steps we are taking to bolster this community and continue our mission.

-Effective immediately, MERIP has removed the paywall from its entire website and archive through August.
+MERIP has permanently removed the paywall from its entire website.
 Our archive contains invaluable analysis of the systems, structures and conditions that will shape how COVID-19 impacts the Middle East.
 As students, scholars, activists and concerned citizens find themselves displaced from their institutions and facing frightening economic uncertainty, we want to ensure that anyone can access MERIP’s content regardless of circumstance.